mlan/docker-postfix-amavis/ROADMAP.md

 ## OpenDMARC

-Consider installing opendmarc once it is available in alpine:3.11.
+Consider installing opendmarc once it is available in alpine/main (now in testing).
-Include in build target `full` in Dockerfile
+Include in build target `full` in Dockerfile.
 Add configuration function in entrypoint.sh

 ## Pyzor

-Consider installing pyzor once it is available in alpine:3.11 Include in build target `full` in Dockerfile
+Consider installing pyzor once it is available in alpine/main (now in testing).
+Include in build target `full` in Dockerfile.
 Add configuration function in entrypoint.sh

 ## Amavisd optimization

 Lets see if we can optimize the amavisd parameters so that we can improve its throughput using ideas in [amavisd-new, advanced configuration and management](https://www.ijs.si/software/amavisd/amavisd-new-magdeburg-20050519.pdf)